adstriegel/cse30264-fa25-class/cp2/part1.md

 For our REST server, we are going to do three things: (1) Serve up JSON; (2) Be able to apply a filter via parameters; (3) Compute a transformed result and provide it as a JSON

-* Your code should have two variables that are well defined and accessible:
+* Your code should have two variables that are well defined and accessible (think top of the file):
    * The port number to use
    * A list that contains the specific data file or files that should be considered when serving data
       * You may presume that the file location is relative to where your script is located (e.g. `data/set1/data-all.json`)